By Merlin Tuttle

 For many years biologists debated whether or not predators, including bats, could help reduce mosquito abundance.
 Some pointed out that, overall, mosquitoes comprised only a small fraction of prey found in bat stomach and fecal analyses.
 This is true.
 But no allowance was made for the fact that studies were often conducted at times and places where mosquitoes were either rare or absent.
 When mosquitoes are abundant (the only times when we’re concerned!), even some of America’s largest, seemingly unlikely bat species have been found consuming large numbers in a single meal.2

 Biologists at the University of Michigan were the first to conduct an experimental assessment of the impact of bats on mosquitoes.
-They documented that bats can significantly reduce numbers of ovipositing mosquitoes and suggested that “bat predation on mosquitoes could help regulate disease vectors.”3 Claims that bats are irrelevant to pest control typically come from those who benefit from sales of chemical alternatives or bat exclusion services.
+They documented that bats can significantly reduce numbers of ovipositing mosquitoes and suggested that “bat predation on mosquitoes could help regulate disease vectors.”3 A Wisconsin study documented frequent bat predation on 15 species of mosquitoes, including 9 that harbor West Nile virus.4 Claims that bats are irrelevant to pest control typically come from those who benefit from sales of chemical alternatives or bat exclusion services.

-Individuals of some bat species can capture up to 1,000 mosquitoes in a single hour,4 and large colonies can consume amazing quantities.
-For example, a Florida colony of 30,000 southeastern bats was calculated to capture 50 tons of insects annually, including over 15 tons of mosquitoes,5 and from 77.4% to 84.6% of little brown bats living in the northern U.S. and Canada eat mosquitoes.
-6,7 Because mosquitoes do not take evasive action, and are exceptionally easy to capture, bats sometimes appear to prefer them over larger prey.8,9 Bats can be attracted to live in bat houses,10 and nursing mothers can eat up to their body weight in insects nightly.11
+Individuals of some bat species can capture up to 1,000 mosquitoes in a single hour,5 and large colonies can consume amazing quantities.
+For example, a Florida colony of 30,000 southeastern bats was calculated to capture 50 tons of insects annually, including over 15 tons of mosquitoes,6 and from 77.4% to 84.6% of little brown bats living in the northern U.S. and Canada eat mosquitoes.
+7,8 Because mosquitoes do not take evasive action, and are exceptionally easy to capture, bats sometimes appear to prefer them over larger prey.9, 10 Bats can be attracted to live in bat houses,11 and nursing mothers can eat up to their body weight in insects nightly.12

-Nevertheless, despite the numbers of mosquitoes that bats eat, simple provision of additional roosts should not be promoted as more than one potentially helpful step toward solving mosquito problems.
-In some cases bat houses may help and in others, they may not.
+Nevertheless, despite the number of mosquitoes that bats eat, the simple provision of additional roosts should not be promoted as more than one potentially helpful step toward solving mosquito problems.
+In some cases, bat houses may help and in others, they may not.
 Bats are one of several groups of animals that naturally prey on mosquitoes.
-Their relative importance varies from none to high in different locations.
+Their importance varies from none to high in different locations.

 Where human activities have greatly simplified once diverse habitats, predators of pests may decline to the point of irrelevance.
 For example where single crops cover large areas there may be too few alternative prey between crops to feed insectivorous animals.
 Loss of biodiversity threatens whole ecosystems, which cannot be restored by simply providing bat houses.
 Mosquito-eating bats may also die out in some areas due to loss of suitable hibernation caves.
 Finally, over use of pesticides may preclude help from natural predators in general.